toextendmylimits/Amazon_coding/aws-australia.md

 | 128.
 Longest Consecutive Sequence | Not that difficult
 | 134.
 Gas Station | Difficult
 | 2268.
 Minimum Number of Keypresses | Difficult
+| 84.
+Largest Rectangle in Histogram | Need to skip it for now, too difficult